mcabbott/SliceMap.jl/README.md

 Zygote.gradient(m -> sum(sin, MapCols{3}(fun, m)), mat)[1]
 ```

-These are a bit faster than `mapslices` too:
+These are a bit faster than `mapslices` too.
+Although storing all the backward functions,
+which is what `mapcols` does, seems not to be so quick:

 ```julia
 using BenchmarkTools